prashanthvarma/graphiant-sdk-go/docs/V2AssistantGetConversationsPost200ResponseConversationListInner.md

 `func (o *V2AssistantGetConversationsPost200ResponseConversationListInner) HasConversationRecentTimestamp() bool`

 HasConversationRecentTimestamp returns a boolean if a field has been set.

+### GetEnableContextHistory

+`func (o *V2AssistantGetConversationsPost200ResponseConversationListInner) GetEnableContextHistory() bool`

+GetEnableContextHistory returns the EnableContextHistory field if non-nil, zero value otherwise.

+### GetEnableContextHistoryOk

+`func (o *V2AssistantGetConversationsPost200ResponseConversationListInner) GetEnableContextHistoryOk() (*bool, bool)`

+GetEnableContextHistoryOk returns a tuple with the EnableContextHistory field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEnableContextHistory

+`func (o *V2AssistantGetConversationsPost200ResponseConversationListInner) SetEnableContextHistory(v bool)`

+SetEnableContextHistory sets EnableContextHistory field to given value.

+### HasEnableContextHistory

+`func (o *V2AssistantGetConversationsPost200ResponseConversationListInner) HasEnableContextHistory() bool`

+HasEnableContextHistory returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)